KathyReid/pivotsummit-2016/transcript.md

 As new technologies and approaches advance and disrupt different sectors, they disrupt established business models, economies - and importantly - roles.
 So for instance as PABXs revolutionised the switchboard, switchboard operators were no longer required, but PABX technicians were.
 Of course, a PABX doesn't need as many technicians as the switchboard needed operators, so there's a net loss of jobs - because technical advancement has increased productivity - output - without creating additional jobs.

-## Relationship between wages and productivity

-SLIDE - Relationship between wages and productivity

-And if we look at the relationship between wages and productivity over time, we see this play out at a macro-economic scale.
-Since the 1970s, wages - and this is true for all OECD economies - wages have been stagnant when compared to output and productivity.

-This trend is set to continue as artificial intelligence and automation advance even further.